 I usually make my sugar scrubs quickly, using almond oil with sugar or salt.
 This time I thought I’d try coconut oil instead.
 The consistency is a little different, but the end result is the same.
 I like the larger grain organic sugar.
 Feels like it exfoliates better.

 After washing with soap or body wash, I take a small handful of the scrub and scrub away.
 Rinsing with HOT water helps remove any excess oil.
-The one annoying thing about scrubs, are how slick they can leave your shower floor.
+The one annoying thing about scrubs is how slick they can leave your shower floor.
 I just take a little shampoo, pour it on the floor and swish it around (carefully).
 This removes most of it, making it less slick, and now my feet are clean too. 🙂

 Stepping out of the shower, I just pat dry.
 If you rub like you normally do, you’ll rub the oil off.
 Don’t worry, it will soak in quickly.